Last Updated on October 21, 2021

 amazing support system does build a level of trust with the company, especially since you are not physically interacting with them in any sense.

 I have seen that all of their project updates (Regarding the availability of work, project deadlines, change in guidelines) are mailed to me, and I don’t usually need to log in to their site.
 I only go there from time to time to look for new projects that might have popped up.

 If there is still something you need to discuss regarding any specific project, especially with fellow Appen agents like yourself, you can go to the “Social” tab.
 There are a lot of discussions regarding projects going on in a large single page.
 Simply go there are press “Ctrl” + “F” and type in your project’s name.
 You can find specific threads and comments regarding your project and discuss that with other people.
 There is also a section that shows you badges you have earned.
 Another interesting gimmick.

 Once you see any long-term project available for qualification, it might take another month or two for you to get approved and start working.
 But once it does, you have unlocked a consistent stream of income for yourself.
-Projects won’t have long-term or short-term written in their description, so you need to qualify for as much projects as you can.
+Projects won’t have long-term or short-term written in their description, so you need to qualify for as many projects as you can.
 But make sure you are eligible for that project.

 Also, once you start working on a long-term project (try sticking around a bit longer if you cannot get it in the beginning, they come by every once in a while) always remember that the work seems complex and difficult in the beginning, but with time it starts getting easier.
 Mostly because you get accustomed to the tasks and also discover some shortcuts along the way.

 It’s like initial traction that you need to gain with the task, and then it becomes so easy.